 This is the theory proposed by Coherence Industries.
 There is no reason for our technological creations to be out of phase with natural motion.
-It happens only as a result of the shortcomings of the measurement system that we use today.
+It happens only as a result of the shortcomings of the measurement system that we use today in science and technology.
 It is a measurement system based on approximation.

 Natural systems create themselves using automatic computation that takes into account an infinite number of variables, adapting to them all automatically and effortlessly through obedience to the law of least action and gravitational singularity.
 Spontaneous measurement is absolutely precise.
 Not in an isolated way.
 But in an infinitely correlated way; precisely correlated with the entire universe.

 This is the kind of complete measurement we need to apply to technology, if we want to correct the mismatch between artificial intelligence and human or cosmic intelligence.

 "What we see we become".
 To avoid becoming artificial, we will surround ourselves with natural motion.